 You will develop a range of analytical and technical skills in this course, from written communication to independent research and creative design.

 How will I be assessed?

-For both AS Level only and A-Level options, there are two exams – Component 1 and Component 2.
-These total 70% of your final grade, and there is one piece of coursework worth 30%.
+There are two A-Level exams, Component 1 (2h15) and Component 2 (2h30).
+These total 70% of your final grade, and there is coursework worth 30%.
 The coursework briefs change annually.